Prove me wrong!

 I have an independent technical report from a credentialed aerospace engineer that confirms the measured anomaly.

-What I do not yet have is the independent duplication that would move this from “extraordinary anomaly” to “accepted result.”
+What I do not yet have is the scientific community’s agreement that would move this from “extraordinary anomaly” to “accepted result.”
 That is what I am working toward.
 That is why I am writing this.

-If you are an engineer who wants to challenge the numbers — I welcome that conversation.
+If you are an engineer who wants to challenge the numbers or the presented patented control circuit — I welcome that conversation.
 Bring your questions.

 If you are a researcher looking for an unusual validation project — let’s talk about what that would look like.